kaihochan/kaihochan/README.md

 Hi there!
 I am Kai Ho John CHAN

-BEng (Hons) in Electronic and Information Engineering at The Hong Kong Polytechnic University
+BEng (Hons) in Electronic and Information Engineering graduate at The Hong Kong Polytechnic University

 I watch football, F1 and anime in the free time, sometimes works on mini projects also.